Cadify/Cadify-User-Manual/docs/light/7tabs/roles-7-tabs.md

 Holds reports/files generated from Cadify Master Excel or CAD process intended for end customers.

 ### 5 Partner
-Holds files generated from the Cadify 3D model intended for partner‑level sharing.
+Holds files generated from the Cadify 3D model intended for partner-level sharing.

 ### 6 Fabricator
 Contains files intended for manufacturing vendors (e.g., CNC files, flat patterns, BOM reports).

 ### 7 SourceAdmin
-Reserved for sensitive/core files such as SolidWorks Pack‑and‑Go archives or the Cadify Master Excel file.
+Reserved for sensitive/core files such as SolidWorks Pack-and-Go archives or the Cadify Master Excel file.
 Access is restricted to **SourceAdmin** and **Store Owners**.

-## Role‑Based Visibility and Access
+## Role-Based Visibility and Access

-### Tab–Role Mapping
+### Tab-Role Mapping
 Each tab corresponds to a nopCommerce role of the same name for controlled access.

 ### Role Defaults

-- **Public:** Tabs 1–3 (Description, Specifications, Brochures)
+- **Public:** Tabs 1-3 (Description, Specifications, Brochures)
 - **Customers:** Tab 4 + Store Owner
 - **Partner:** Tab 5 + Store Owner
 - **Fabricator:** Tab 6 + Store Owner